hyperledger-labs/blockchain-analyzer/README.md

 If you want to learn more about `fabricbeat` configuration, click here.

 ## License
-The Apache 2.0 License applies to the whole project, except from the [stack](https://github.com/hyperledger-labs/blockchain-analyzer/tree/master/stack) directory and its contents.
+The Apache 2.0 License applies to the whole project, except for the [stack](https://github.com/hyperledger-labs/blockchain-analyzer/tree/master/stack) directory and its contents.

 ## Maintainers: